timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 131-PLANNING AND COORDINATION/CHAPTER 131-PLANNING AND COORDINATION.md

   * (1) a macro analysis of how well acquisition programs and initiatives are performing and reasons for that performance;

-  * (2) a summary of organizational and legislative changes and emerging assessment methodologies since the last assessment, and a discussion of the implications for execution and oversight of programs and initiatives; and
+  * (2) a discussion of selected organizational, policy, and legislative changes, as determined appropriate by the Comptroller General, and the potential implications for execution and oversight of programs and initiatives; and

   * (3) specific analyses of individual acquisition programs and initiatives.